Can’t Change the Temperature on Your Samsung Dryer? Solved!

 #3 Clogged Exhaust Vents

-To fix this, check through your dryer’s hood to ensure there’s enough airflow to and from the unit.
+Check through your dryer’s hood to ensure there’s enough airflow to and from the unit.
 If not, most Samsung dryers nowadays run a blockage test function.
-Run it to test for blockage, and if your unit lacks this feature, disconnect the hose to check manually.
-Note, sometimes, sagging wiring limits air movement, preventing the vents from delivering enough air.
-If the exhaust vent isn’t clean, then also check and straighten any sagging ducts.
+Run the test for blockage.
+Provided your unit lacks a blockage test feature, disconnect the hose to check manually.

 #4 Low Voltage

-A standard electric Samsung dryer needs a 240V power outlet to function optimally, while its gas variant works with a 120V outlet.
 If there’s low voltage, your dryer won’t heat up to the required temperature, and your laundry will take ages to dry.
 Also, adjusting the temperature won’t work since the dryer isn’t running correctly.
-Check and confirm that your socket is compatible with the dryer, and if not, have it upgraded.
+Check and confirm that your socket is compatible with the dryer and have the socket upgraded otherwise.

 #5 Problem with the Heating Element